JustFxDev/ThemeMaestro/README.md

 Make sure to include `column_colors_multi.css` in `theme-maestro.css` see above.

 Open and edit  `column_colors_multi.css` and set your prefered colors .
-This css file is well document and you can easily figure out what to change how:
+This CSS file is well document and you can easily figure out what to change how:

 ##### All header fonts color - all boards